 Based at the School of Arts Studio 3 Gallery, you are involved in all aspects of the running of the Gallery.
-You work closely with partner organisations such as Canterbury museums and the Institute of Contemporary Arts (ICA).

 The History & Philosophy of Art Department within the School of Arts, provides opportunities for graduate study with well-established researchers in the fields of art history, philosophy of art and aesthetics.
 Staff research covers contemporary art and aesthetics, modernism, theories of art, the historiography of art and the Cold War; biographical monographs, the photograph (in its historical, contemporary and critical contexts), and the historical interplay of image, theory and institutions from the Renaissance to the present (especially European and North American).